probcomp/bdbcontrib/README.md

     which data types)
 - `-f, --filename <str>`: save as filename.
 - `-s, --shortnames`: use columns shornames (requires codebook) on axis labels.
+- `-m, --show-missing`: Plot partial missing values as lines across their missing dimension.
+- `--no-countour`: Turn of contours.
+- `--colorby`: The name of a columns to use as a marker variable for color.

 Example: